svv232/Envs-Dot/README.md

-A collection of my dotfiles and dockerfiles that have things configured the way I like.Currently contains a basic tensorflow docker image.
+A collection of my dotfiles and dockerfiles that have things configured the way I like.Currently contains a basic tensorflow docker file.
 I am planning to add my MYSQL env.